DiegusAurelius/DiegusAurelius/README.md

 > "The magic you're looking for is in the work you're avoiding." –Anon

 > "When you're in bed, you're dead." –Morrie Schwartz

+> "The greatest battle of all is with yourself—your weaknesses, your emotions, your lack of resolution in seeing things through to the end.
+You must declare unceasing war on yourself." –Robert Greene